Hang-Ruan/Hang-Ruan/README.md

 Applied time-series and deep learning models to interest rate forecasting in support of corporate bond pricing and issuance decisions.

 **Caitong Securities Asset Management Co., Ltd - Equity Research Intern**
-Conducted macroeconomic research on China and global equity markets and built DCF and COMPS valuation models for a public-listed company.
+Conducted macroeconomic research on global equity markets and built DCF and COMPS valuation models for a public-listed company.

 ---